 I’m slowly managing to clear out my fridge and cupboards of all the little luxury items that were leftover from Christmas.
-The odd chocolate here and there has been disposed of (ok, so I’ve eaten them), leftover stuffing was turned into sausage rolls, half a packet of peanuts resulted in some delicious chocolate peanut butter bars and we’ve also had our fair share of soup using up all the veggies.
+The odd chocolate here and there has been disposed of (ok, so I’ve eaten them), the leftover stuffing was turned into sausage rolls, half a packet of peanuts resulted in some delicious chocolate peanut butter bars and we’ve also had our fair share of soup using up all the veggies.
 What I found today was half a wedge of Brie lingering at the back of the cheese drawer.
 Now as much as I love Brie, it feels somewhat indulgent to sit down to cheese and biscuits in the middle of January.
 I feel far more virtuous combining it with some veg and turning it into a lovely courgette and brie soup.
-The flavour of the brie is quite subtle but what it does give is a gorgeous creamy texture to the soup.
+The flavor of the brie is quite subtle but what it does give is a gorgeous creamy texture to the soup.
 I normally add just a touch of cumin powder when I serve it up but that may not be to everyone’s taste.
 It may not be one for the kids but then all the more for us.

 - 2 large leeks, washed and sliced